openstack-archive/networking-ovn/doc/source/design/data_model.rst

-Which option to pick depends on OVN match field length capabilities, and the trade off between better performance due to less ACL entries compared to the complexity to manage them
+Which option to pick depends on OVN match field length capabilities, and the trade off between better performance due to less ACL entries compared to the complexity to manage them.

 If the default behaviour is not "drop" for unmatched entries, a rule with lowest priority must be added to drop all traffic ("match==1")

 Spoofing protection rules are being added by OVN internally and we need to ignore the automatically added rules in Neutron